 Students whose last attendance at Missouri Western State College was other than in the semester prior to that for which application is being made must provide:

-- 1. A completed application for admission form to reactivate the file. - An official transcript from each college and university which may have been attended since last enrolled at MWSC. - 3.
+- 1. Completed application for admission form to reactivate the file. - Official transcript from each college and university which may have been attended since last enrolled at MWSC. - 3.
 Payment of any prior financial obligation to MWSC.

 Purposes of Certification